29 November, 2023 – Episode 952 – Under the Beaver Moon

 Support us on Patreon!

-Some Quick Science stories with Kiki!
+Some Science stories with Justin!

 Support us on Patreon!